-- Comprehensive Financial Regulations, detailing financial controls and procedures, approved by the Audit Committee and the Finance Committee. - A professional Internal Audit team whose annual programme is approved by the Audit Committee and endorsed by the governing body.
+- Comprehensive Financial Regulations, detailing financial controls and procedures, approved by the Audit Committee and the Finance Committee. - A professional Internal Audit team whose annual programme is approved by the Audit Committee and endorsed by the governing body and supports the University's internal control system and the delivery of value for money. - A professional External Audit team who scrutinise the University's internal controls and assist it in delivering value for money.

-Ravensbourne University London's statement of internal control covers the period 1 August 2019 to 31 July 2020 and up to the date of approval of the audited financial statements.
+Ravensbourne University London's statement of internal control covers the period 1 August 2020 to 31 July 2021 and up to the date of approval of the audited Financial Statements.
 No issues relating to weaknesses or failures of internal control have been identified during this period.